 Top Offenders (Rolling)

-“Caught speeding recently” lists show plates that were recorded at least once in the geography in the last 90 days, ranked by their citywide total speed‑camera tickets over the last 12 months.
+“Caught speeding” lists show plates that were recorded at least once in the geography during the latest 12-month speed-camera window, ranked by their citywide total speed-camera tickets during that same window.
 Where available, we include a vehicle descriptor (year, color, make).

 Policy Context: “Super Speeder” Bill